 Before going through the comparisons between 100Base-TX and 100Base-FX, we are going to break the "100Base-TX/FX" into parts to make it easier to understand:

-- FX: In "FX", the cable uses two pairs of fiber to support more than 100 Mbps.
-This cable can support a speed up to 2 km.
+- FX: With "FX", two pairs of fiber provide support for more than 100 Mbps at up to 2 km speed.

 What is 100BASE-TX?